Once again, I'm grateful to be hitting “pause” at the end of the year to look back and take stock of all the places I visited for work and fun.

-At TravelCon, which is now in its second year, I caught up with a lot of friends and saw some stellar speakers, too.
+At TravelCon, which is now in its second year, I caught up with many friends and saw some stellar speakers, too.

 I haven't read the book, but I enjoyed the movie version with Reese Witherspoon and have a lot of respect for anyone who completes the Pacific Crest Trail.

-I recommend both books, and wouldn't be cursing in this story had it not been for Mark's influence.
+I recommend both books and wouldn't be cursing in this story if not for Mark's influence.

-Given the timing of the conference in Boston, I thought it'd be fun to stop in Nashville to celebrate July 4th on my way home.
+Given the conference's timing in Boston, I thought it'd be fun to stop in Nashville to celebrate July 4 on my way home.

 I was right, and Nashville was a blast.
 Seriously, they put on one of the country's biggest fireworks displays.